-In agriculture, monoculture is the practice where a single crop, livestock species, or plant of one species that are genetically uniform at a time.
-It also entails a farming or agricultural production system that is practiced at a single time.
+In agriculture, monoculture is the agricultural practice of cultivating a single crop, livestock species, or plant of one genetically uniform species at a time.
+But it also entails a farming or agricultural production system practiced at a single time.

-Monoculture, in contemporary agricultural understanding, emphasizes crop specialization as it involves the growing of a single crop utilizing the majority or whole of the land.
+Monoculture, in contemporary agricultural understanding, emphasizes crop specialization as it involves growing a single crop utilizing the majority or whole of the land.

 Advantages of Monoculture

 Monocultures are very simple farming and agricultural systems.
-It primarily involves soil preparation, irrigation and the input of chemicals where needed – all focused on the preferences of one particular plant species.
+It primarily involves soil preparation, irrigation, and the input of chemicals where needed – all focused on the preferences of one particular plant species.

 Also, during harvesting, monocultures provide uniformity as it is easy to collect the desirable parts of the plant through straightforward techniques, which would otherwise be destructive if the crop was sharing the same field with others.

-2. Results in higher yields
+2. Results in Higher Yields

 For animals or livestock, they go through the same procedure of birth, development, and maturity.
 The process also results in lower costs on the part of the farmer as well as excellent yields when the animals become mature.

-3. Lowers the amount of extra land required
+3. Lowers the Amount of Extra Land Required

-The plants specifically, use synthesized fertilizers, reducing the amount of additional land needed to produce food.
+Monoculture farming uses synthesized fertilizers, reducing the amount of additional land needed to produce food.
 The animals, at the same time, would require the same fertilization mechanisms.

 Crops best suited for a field can be planted against harsh climatic conditions like drought, winds, and short growing seasons, favoring the crop and thus having less impact on the yield.
-The form of agriculture is common for growing wheat, vegetables, barley or unique species of fruit in vast fields.
+The form of agriculture is common for growing wheat, vegetables, barley, or unique species of fruit in vast fields.

 Disadvantages of Monoculture

-1. Destroys soil nutrients
+1. Destroys Soil Nutrients

 Naturally, the soil contains nutrients and other functions.
-Monoculture eliminates all such functions due to the practice of only planting or rearing one type of crop or animal breed, respectively.
+Monoculture eliminates all such functions due to the practice of only planting or rearing one type of crop or animal breed.
 As a result, there is no range of insect and soil microorganism species due to the lack of crop diversity that promotes insect and soil microbe biodiversity.

 It also means there are no varieties in the plants to naturally provide nutrients to the soil that can improve the nutrient content of the soil.
 Also, it kills microorganisms and bacteria in the land, undermining its integrity.

-2. Results in the use of harmful chemicals
+2. Results in The Use of Harmful Chemicals

 Unfortunately, the chemicals leave traces in crops meant for human consumption, meaning they end up in the food chain and could result in serious health consequences due to bio-accumulation.

-3. Pollutes groundwater supplies
+3. Pollutes Groundwater Supplies

-4. Adversely affects and alters the natural ecosystem
+4. Adversely Affects and Alters the Natural Ecosystem

-5. Destroys the overall soil’s degradation and erosion
+5. Destroys the Overall Soil’s Degradation and Erosion

-The use of chemical fertilizers in monoculture farming also destroys the soil’s health.
+Using chemical fertilizers in monoculture farming also destroys the soil’s health.
 When the crops are harvested, there remains no natural protection for the soil from erosion by wind or rain.
 Also, the topsoil does not become replenished, mainly because of erosions.

 All of these combined further degrade the soil, making it unusable for agriculture.
-It might also lead some people to clearing forests to acquire new agricultural lands, starting the damaging cycle all over again.
+It might also lead some people to clear forests to acquire new agricultural lands, starting the damaging cycle all over again.

-6. Requires lots of water to irrigate
+6. Requires Lots of Water to Irrigate

 Since monoculture results in the topsoil cover being harvested all at the same time, the topsoil loses elements that could help it retain moisture.
 Contemporary monoculture agricultural practices, therefore, require vast amounts of water to irrigate the crops.